vaquarkhan/microservices-recipes-a-free-gitbook/BOOK-PREVIEW.md

 #### Chapter 15: Observability 2.0
 **From Telemetry to Understanding**

-Transcend traditional monitoring with OpenTelemetry deep dive, distributed tracing at scale, VaquarKhan Index dashboards, and AI-powered anomaly detection.
+Transcend traditional monitoring with OpenTelemetry deep dive, distributed tracing at scale, Khan Index dashboards, and AI-powered anomaly detection.

 **Key Recipe**: Complete observability stack with OpenTelemetry, Grafana, Loki, and Tempo on EKS.